 So this telenovela between the three ego-inflated musicians is related to the album released on March 15, 1993 - the only studio album by the "Coverdale/Page" duo.

 The fact that David Coverdale, suddenly began to sound like an innovative version of Robert Plant, was enough for Jimmy Page.
-The two met during the winter of 1991-1992 in a number of locations, on both sides of the ocean and worked on the materials for the album.
+The two met during the winter of 1991-1992 in several locations, on both sides of the ocean, and worked on the materials for the album.